 Relationships are tricky business.
 Unfortunately, many choose the wrong partner and find themselves in a tough position with difficult decisions to make.
 An unhealthy relationship can cause immeasurable damage to you and your children.
-If you are struggling with the tough question, “Should I leave or should I stay?” here are six signs that you may want to look for.
-And if you do find them in your failing relationship, it's probably time to call it quits.
+If you are struggling with the tough question, “Should I leave or should I stay?” here are six signs that tell you that it is time to leave your partner.
+And if you do find them in your failing relationship, it’s probably time to call it quits.

 1. You do not feel loved by your partner